Peter4iroga/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

- more func tion on single linked list
+more function on singly linked list